 Most PIP awards will be for a fixed amount of time.
 The length of your award will depend on whether your condition is likely to change and/or whether you are likely to need less support in the future.
-For example, you could be awarded PIP for two years, three years or five years.
-If your IBD is unlikely to change, you may be given an indefinite award.
+For example, you could be awarded PIP for two years, three years, five years or longer.
+If you are still getting PIP after you've reached State Pension age, the reviews are likely to be at least 10 years apart unless you request one sooner due to your health getting worse.

-However long you are awarded PIP for, the DWP or DfC may contact you at any time to see if your needs have changed or to invite you to another face-to-face consultation.
+However long you are awarded PIP for, the DWP may contact you at any time to see if your needs have changed or to invite you to another assessment.